-Most $\frac{1}{2}$ " free-field microphones (as defined by IEC 61672-1) have a pressure response which gets lower as the frequency of the input sound signal is increased.
+Most 1⁄2" free-field microphones have a pressure response which gets lower as the frequency of the input sound signal is increased.

 The reason for this is that free-field microphones have been designed to compensate for their own presence in the sound field.